OmerKhan24/CryptoTraderCpp-/README.md

 Key Features:

-💰 Deposit and withdraw funds securely
+💰 Deposit and withdraw funds securely <br>
-📊 Real-time market data for informed trading decisions 🔄 Buy or sell cryptocurrencies based on live market trends 📈 Track crypto values within specified ranges
+📊 Real-time market data for informed trading decisions <br>
+🔄 Buy or sell cryptocurrencies based on live market trends <br>
+📈 Track crypto values within specified ranges <br>
-📁 Multiple account support with secure file-based storage Please note: While the account details are securely saved in a file, transaction histories are not stored, ensuring privacy and data security.
+📁 Multiple account support with secure file-based storage <br>
+Please note: While the account details are securely saved in a file, transaction histories are not stored, ensuring privacy and data security. <br>

 Get started with CryptoTraderCpp now and embark on your journey into the exciting world of cryptocurrency trading.
 Happy trading! 🌐✨